Battle of Hexham: Battle

-The aftermath
+Aftermath

 Neville showed little of Edward's conciliatory spirit, and had thirty leading Lancastrians executed in Hexham on the evening following the battle, including Henry Beaufort, 3rd Duke of Somerset, and Lord Roos.
-Sir William Tailboys was captured and executed shortly after he tried to flee north with £2,000 of Henry's war chest.
+William Tailboys was captured and executed shortly after he tried to flee north with £2,000 of Henry's war chest.
 Upon the loss of its leadership and bankroll, the Lancastrian resistance in the North of England collapsed.

 Following his defeat in the Battle of Hexham on 15 May 1464, Henry VI found refuge, sheltered by Lancastrian supporters, at houses across the north of England.
-Following stays at Muncaster Castle on the Cumbrian coast and at nearby Bolton Hall, he was in hiding at Waddington Hall, in Waddington, Lancashire, the home of Sir Richard Tempest.
-Here, he was betrayed by "a black monk of Addington" and on 13 July 1465, a group of Yorkist men, including Sir Richard's brother John, entered the home to arrest him.
+Following stays at Muncaster Castle on the Cumbrian coast and at nearby Bolton Hall, he was in hiding at Waddington Hall, in Waddington, Lancashire, the home of Richard Tempest.
+Here, he was betrayed by "a black monk of Addington" and on 13 July 1465, a group of Yorkist men, including Richard's brother John, entered the home to arrest him.
 Henry VI fled into nearby woods but was soon captured.
 This meant that the rebellion was effectively over.
 There followed a relative period of peace until the Earl of Warwick's defection to the Lancastrian cause in 1469 and the wars started anew.